Nostos: Nostos and Odysseus

 Odysseus was able to tell his own story of his nostos since he has survived.
 Odysseus was able to tell part of his nostos to the Phaeacians, and the length of his journey shows how difficult it can be to achieve nostos.
 This arrival and telling of his tales is significant, even though he has not reached home.
 After Odysseus and his companions leave Circe's palace safely his crew members show their happiness by saying "we rejoice for you saved yourself, nourished by Zeus, as much as if we had reached Ithaca," which shows the comparison of escaping to returning home.

 Nostos meant several different things in this epic: escaping death, safe landings, returning home from war, and being back home.
 Each meaning is evident in the hero's return, at which point the idea of escaping death from war remained in his forethought.
 These meanings all resemble nostos, and when heroes are on their journey back they will be celebrated for having the ultimate kleos upon arrival.

+Nostos in other parts of the Epic Cycle

+The theme of nostos in the Odyssey is complemented by the fragments of other parts of the Epic Cycle, with the returns of Agamenmon and Menelaus being once again told in the Nostoi.
+The Iliad also has scattered mentions of a first sack of Troy by Heracles, after which he is thrown off course by a storm created by Hera and Hypnos, eventually being saved by Zeus and returning home safely to Argos.

+Nostos in Greek Literature

+Outside the Epic Cycle, the themes of Nostos is important to several pieces of Greek literature.
+The most obvious of all being the Oresteia, a tragedy play dramatizing the events of Agamemnon's return and death at the hands of Clytemnestra.

+The Anabasis, Xenophon's account of the return of the Ten Thousand from Persia, also explores the theme, including direct comparissons to the Odyssey.
+The themes of Nostos is sometimes at odds with the idea of the Ten Thousand settling as a colony, a desire that never materializes.

+The 2nd century Hellenized Greek Lucian of Samosata satirizes the Nostos in his work A True Story, where travellers journey to extremely outlandish places, such as islands with rivers of wine and the Moon.
+The book intentionally ends abruptly, robbing the reader of seeing the heroes journey home.